DOT 375 Exemption & Special Authorization why non-U.S. operators may need it and how to apply

 Applications are submitted directly to U.S. Department of Transportation Office of the Secretary, Office of International Aviation Foreign Air Carrier Division.

-What happens if an operator exceeds the 12-flight cap under the DOT 375 special authorization?
+Exceeding the 12-flight cap under the DOT 375 Special Authorization

 Universal’s Global Regulatory Services Team can help